I.

 C D

-66. Nuclear reactors produce energy by split the atom in the target material into two
+reactors produce energy by split the atom in the target

 A B C